 - By The Book has "steam knights", who wear steam-powered armor.
 Unfortunately, it's very heavy.

-- One of the most persistent complaints about the short-lived The Avengers: United They Stand TV series was the decision to give most of the Avengers garish suits of battle armor that they wore over their existing costumes.
+- One of the most persistent complaints about the short-lived The Avengers: United They Stand TV series was the decision to give most of the Avengers garish suits of battle armor that they wore over their existing costumes, complete with a Once per Episode Transformation Sequence.
 Given the emphasis on the show's toyline, this was almost certainly an attempt at making the heroes more "toyetic".

 - Also ironically, it packed Kryptonite rays up the wazoo, making it quite appropriate for battling Superman.